The Good Food Program

 Timmins Native Friendship Centre – 179 Kirby Ave.

 We now have gift certificates available for both Large and Small Box sizes.

 We’re looking to expand our network of host sites to Schumacher as well as underserviced areas such as trailer parks.
 If you are interested in becoming a host site please get in touch with us!

 About the Good Food Market Program

 Once a week, the Good Food Market (GFM) makes fresh and affordable produce available to communities throughout Timmins; including Porcupine, South Porcupine, and Schumacher.
 The GFM is a year-round program that consists of a pop-up style mobile market centered around locations in Timmins identified as food deserts (areas of town where there is little to no immediate access to fresh and healthy foods).

 The GFM areas have been chosen based on limited access to healthy food as well as community capacity and interest in supporting the market.
 The produce is selected based on residents’ preferences, quality of produce items, purchased in bulk, and sold at discounted costs!

 These markets will run on a weekly rotational basis on Wednesdays from 12 – 2 p.m., with current locations of:

-1st week of the month: Porcupine United Church
+1st market of the month: Porcupine United Church

 Our markets are currently cash and E-transfer only.